anlutro/laravel-settings/README.md

 ?>
 ```

-You can call `Setting::save()` explicitly to save changes made.
+Call `Setting::save()` explicitly to save changes made.

+### Auto-saving

 In Laravel 4.x, the library makes sure to auto-save every time the application shuts down if anything has been changed.

-In Laravel 5.x you need to add the middleware `anlutro\LaravelSettings\SaveMiddleware` to your `middleware` list in `app\Http\Kernel.php` to automatically save settings when your application shuts down.
+In Laravel 5.x, if you add the middleware `anlutro\LaravelSettings\SaveMiddleware` to your `middleware` list in `app\Http\Kernel.php`, settings will be saved automatically at the end of all HTTP requests, but you'll still need to call `Setting::save()` explicitly in console commands, queue workers etc.

-The package comes with two default setting stores: database and JSON.
+### JSON storage

+You can modify the path used on run-time using `Setting::setPath($path)`.

-### Database
+### Database storage

 If you use the database store you need to create the table yourself.
-It needs two columns - key and value, both should be varchars - how long depends on the amount of data you plan to store there.
+It needs two columns - key and value, both should be string-type (varchar or text) - how long depends on the amount of data you plan to store there.

-If you want to store settings for multiple users/clients in the same database you can do so by specifying extra columns:
+For example, if you want to store settings for multiple users/clients in the same database you can do so by specifying extra columns:

 ```php
 <?php